This page provides you with information regarding the options available for consulting the business register of Luxembourg.

 The business register (Registre de Commerce et des Sociétés (RCS)) is an official directory of all the natural and legal persons in business and other bodies referred to by the amended Act of 19 December 2002.

 The business register operates under the authority of the Minister for Justice.
-The task of managing the business register is entrusted by the Minister for Justice to an economic interest grouping, GIE RCSL, comprising the State, the Chamber of Commerce (Chambre de Commerce) and the Chamber of Trades (Chambre des Métiers).
+The task of managing the business register is entrusted by the Minister for Justice to an economic interest grouping, the Luxembourg Business Registers (formerly GIE RCSL), comprising the State, the Chamber of Commerce (Chambre de Commerce) and the Chamber of Trades (Chambre des Métiers).

 The aim of the business register is to: